anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 }
 ```

 Activity question: refactor the program made in the [setters and getters](#getters-and-setters) section.
 Move all the implementation outside the class.
-The only thing remaining in the class cloud be the attributes and prototypes.
+The only thing remaining in the class should be the attributes and prototypes.
 [Solution](https://github.com/anav5704/simplifying-oop-for-CS112/blob/main/encapsulation/scope-resolution.cpp).

 ## Conclusion

 ---

 This guide went over what encapsulation is and the various things that can be done to achieve it.
-Understanding encapsulation will help in grasping he other two OOP principles as they extend everything mentioned above.
+Understanding encapsulation will help in grasping the other two OOP principles as they extend everything mentioned above.
 I highly recommend attempting the activity questions before moving forward with the next parts.
 With that being said, I wish you best of luck for your object oriented programming journey!